pmix/pmix-standard/README.md

      existing behavior.
  * The Issue provides a discussion forum for the contribution without the requirement of specific changes to the PMIx Standard document.
- * Once an Issue is ready for discussion it is helpful, though not required, to send a message to the PMIx Forum mailing list to raise awareness.
+ * Once an Issue is ready for discussion, it is helpful, though not required, to send a message to the PMIx Forum mailing list to raise awareness.
  * If a PMIx Standard change is required then a Pull Request must be created (See Phase 2).
     - Multiple Pull Requests may reference a single Issue.
  * The Issue will be closed once it has been resolved by the "**Acceptance**" of the